newsuk/times-components/packages/article-list/README.md

 ## Error Handling

-The error view package utilises the React `componentDidCatch` lifecycle event to set yup an [`ErrorBoundary`](https://reactjs.org/blog/2017/07/26/error-handling-in-react-16.html) which handles errors within the article list.
+The error view package utilises the React `componentDidCatch` lifecycle event to create an [`ErrorBoundary`](https://reactjs.org/blog/2017/07/26/error-handling-in-react-16.html) which handles errors within the article list.
+This ensures any failing articles do not show in the list, but the list will still show with the page count unchanged.

 ## Lazy Loading